angelarusha/latin101/hw5.md

 His mother was Althaea.
 Is matris erat Althea. ❌
+Eius mater Althaea.

 That woman was the daughter of Thestius.
 Illa erat filia Thesti. ✅

-The brothers of Althaea were killed by Meleager.
+The brothers of Althaea were killed.
-Fratres Althaea erant interficebatur a Meleager. ❌
+Fratres Althaea erant interficebatur a Meleager. ❌ Fratres Althaeae interfecti sunt.

 A large number of his sisters were changed into birds, but not the beautiful Deianira.
 Numerus magnum eius sororum erunt❌….
-Deianira formosa
+Deianira formosa Sororum numerus eius ...
+Deianira formosa.

 She was the daughter of Dexamenus, according to some stories, but the daughter of Oineus in other versions.
 Ea erat filia Dexameni … filia Oinei ✅